Allentown National Bank

 The Allentown National Bank, originally named the Allentown Bank, is an historic bank building located on Centre Square in Allentown, Lehigh County, Pennsylvania.
 Built in 1905, the building is a large eight-story, steel frame and masonry-clad structure in the Beaux-Arts style.

 Abandoned during the 1990s, it was re-developed into apartments for independent living senior citizens in the early 2000s.

 The building was added to the National Register of Historic Places in 2005.

 History

 Allentown architects Jacoby, Weishampel & Biggin designed the building in a Beaux Arts style.
-Today, it remains the last commercial structure downtown built in the Central business district of Allentown before 1920 that stands in its original condition.
+It remains the last commercial structure downtown built in Center City Allentown before 1920 that stands in its original condition.